matiasconsiglio/project-4/README.md

     - New Model for resubmission.
     - Allows all users to contact the admin of the site.
     - Requires name, subject, email and body text.
-    - Shows success message after submiting the form.
+    - Shows success message after submitting the form.

 ![Contact form](/assets/readme-images/contact.png)